aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/image-manipulation/setting-margins-barcode-image/_index.md

 Yes, you can explore the free trial version of Aspose.BarCode from [this link](https://releases.aspose.com/).

 ### How can I purchase the full version of Aspose.BarCode for Java?
-You can purchase the full version of Aspose.BarCode for Java from the [official purchase page](https://purchase.aspose.com/buy).
+You can purchase the full version of Aspose.BarCode for Java from the [purchase page](https://purchase.aspose.com/buy).